Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Transverse measures for foliations

 We will often denote the disintegration by:

 \end{enumerate} \end{defi}

-\begin{theorem}[Rokhlin] Let $\ZZ$ be a compact metric space, $\Pp$ be a measurable partition.
-Every finite Borel measure $\mu$ can be disintegrated on the atoms of $\Pp$ with respect to its projection (and all measures equivalent to it).
-Moreover the disintegration is unique up to a zero measure set in $\Pp$. \end{theorem}
+\begin{theorem}[Rokhlin] Let $\ZZ$ be a compact metric space, $\Pi$ be a measurable partition.
+Every finite Borel measure $\mu$ can be disintegrated on the atoms of $\Pi$ with respect to its projection.
+Moreover the disintegration is unique up to a zero measure set in $\Pi$. \end{theorem}

 \begin{rem} We can disintegrate $\mu$ with respect to \emph{any measure} $\nu'$ \emph{equivalent to the projection}.
 But in that case, the new conditional measures $\mu'_P$ \emph{are no longer probability measures}: by uniqueness in Rokhlin's theorem, they are obtained by multiplication of $\mu_P$ by the Radon-Nikodym derivative $d\nu/d\nu'(P)$. \end{rem}